Tesla gears up for fully self-driving cars amid skepticism

 Meanwhile, Musk continues to use both his Twitter account and Tesla's website to pump up a new computer now in production for full self-driving vehicles.
 Once the self-driving software is ready, those with new computers will get an update via the internet, Musk has said.
 Currently the self-driving computer costs $5,000, but the price rises to $7,000 if it's installed after delivery.

-The more than 400,000 Tesla vehicles equipped for full autonomy will rely on eight cameras that cover 360 degrees, front-facing radar and short-range ultrasonic sensors.
+Tesla vehicles equipped for full autonomy will rely on eight cameras that cover 360 degrees, front-facing radar and short-range ultrasonic sensors.
+It's not known how many will have the full self-driving technology.
+There are about 400,000 Teslas on the road worldwide.

 "Vehicles that don't have Lidar, that don't have advanced radar, that haven't captured a 3-D map are not self-driving vehicles," Ken Washington, Ford's chief technical officer, said during a recent interview with Recode.
 "They are great consumer vehicles with really good driver-assist technology."